This post may contain affiliate links.

 According to a report by the American Library Association, Tennessee ranked fifth in the nation for book bans in the last year, with over 50 reported challenges.
 A significant driver behind these bans has been the push for parental control over educational content.

-Books that challenge traditional viewpoints or contain mature themes frequently face bans in Tennessee.
-Toni Morrison’s “Beloved” and Laurie Halse Anderson’s “Speak” are among the titles that have been removed from shelves.
+Books that challenge traditional viewpoints or contain mature themes are frequently banned in Tennessee.
+Toni Morrison’s “Beloved” and Laurie Halse Anderson’s “Speak” are among the titles removed from shelves.
 In 2022, Bill Lee’s Age-Appropriate Materials Act was passed, allowing for the inspection of school library materials.

 South Carolina

-Nancy Warner challenged 155 books in Dorchester District 2, saying they did not adhere to the obscenity laws of South Carolina and the district’s policy on this subject.
+Nancy Warner challenged 155 books in Dorchester District 2, claiming they did not comply with South Carolina’s obscenity laws or the district’s policy on the subject.
 Titles like “Beyond Magenta” by Susan Kuklin and “The Perks of Being a Wallflower” by Stephen Chbosky have been challenged.

 Georgia

 Georgia’s book-banning efforts often target literature that addresses race, gender, and historical injustices.
-The Georgia Department of Education reported a stark uptick in objections to educational materials, mainly driven by concerns from parents and community members regarding the content’s appropriateness.
+The Georgia Department of Education reported a stark increase in objections to educational materials, driven mainly by concerns from parents and community members about the content’s appropriateness.

 A notable example includes the removal of The Hate U Give by Angie Thomas, an exploration of racial injustice.
 “The Absolutely True Diary of a Part-Time Indian” by Sherman Alexie and “Stamped” by Ibram X. Kendi and Jason Reynolds have also faced scrutiny.